Important considerations for youth hockey parents

 4. Don’t Compare

 One of the worst things parents do in minor hockey is compare their kid to others on their team.
 This does nothing but create animosity, and is a terrible result of insecurity and jealousy which can have a damaging effect on kids.
-Comparing kids creates strained relationships between parents, which often filters down to the kids themselves.
+Comparing kids creates strained relationships between youth hockey parents, which often filters down to the kids themselves.
 It’s the, “Why is Jimmy getting more ice time than Johnny?”
 Or, “Why is Suzy’s line starting on the power play?”
 It’s no different than the typical workplace jealousy: It spirals into paranoia.
 If you as a parent act like this, your child will see it and constantly compare his/herself to everyone else.
 Which is extremely detrimental to building confidence.

 5. Avoid Politics